JamesKavin/react-native-audio-streaming/README.md

 - [ ] Handle artwork of artist
 - [ ] Add tests

-## Credits

-- Android version based on the work of @EstebanFuentealba https://github.com/EstebanFuentealba/react-native-android-audio-streaming-aac
-- iOS version based on the work of @jhabdas https://github.com/jhabdas/lumpen-radio

-See also the list of [contributors](https://github.com/tlenclos/react-native-audio-streaming/graphs/contributors) who participated in this project.

 ## Contribute

 Since symlink support is [still lacking](https://github.com/facebook/react-native/issues/637) on React Native, I use the [wml](https://github.com/wix/wml) cli tool created by the nice folks at wix.